Uloric is a medication prescribed for the management of chronic gout.

 Compensation in Uloric Lawsuits

-We are representing individuals who have suffered cardiovascular events such as heart attacks and strokes while using Uloric.
-If you or a loved one experienced injuries or death, then we will be seeking the following damages for you:
+If you or a loved one experienced a heart attack or stroke while taking Uloric, then we will be seeking the following damages for you:

 - Past and future medical and funeral expenses that result from the injuries.